Jo-Anne McArthur: Career

-She originally entered photography motivated by artistry, but her motives subsequently changed, and she instead came to see her camera as her "tool for creating change".
-Her earlier work photographing animals was in the genre of street photography, but she now increasingly photographs captive animals, sometimes while undercover.
+McArthur originally entered photography motivated by artistry, but she instead came to see her camera as her "tool for creating change".
+Her earlier work photographing animals was in the genre of street photography, but she increasingly photographs captive animals, sometimes while undercover.
 In 2010, the trauma of her work led to her being diagnosed with post-traumatic stress disorder, though she has since recovered.
 Her photographs are sometimes published anonymously.

-Her work has been published in a variety of media, including the newspaper The Guardian, the magazines National Geographic and Vice, and the news website National Observer.
+Her work has been published in the newspaper The Guardian, the magazines National Geographic and Vice, and the news website National Observer.
 In addition, her photographs have been used by over 100 animal advocacy organizations and in academic work on human-animal relationships.

 McArthur appeared in the top 50 of the Canadian Broadcasting Corporation Champions of Change contest, and on Mores fourth annual "Fierce" list.
 She has also been awarded the Institute for Critical Animal Studies's 2014 Media Award, and the Toronto Vegetarian Association's 2013 Lisa Grill Compassion for Animals Award (with Liz Marshall).
 Farm Sanctuary awarded her the 2013 "Friend of Farm Animals" award, and listed her as one of their "Heroes of Compassion" in 2016.

 In 2018, McArthur was awarded the Wildlife Photographer of the Year People's Choice award for a photograph of Pikin, a lowland gorilla rescued from poachers by Ape Action Africa, in the arms of Appolinaire Ndohoudou, a carer, while Pikin was being transported between two sanctuaries in Cameroon.
 The photograph was selected by voters from a shortlist of 24 chosen by the Natural History Museum.
 McArthur said that she was "so thankful that this image resonated with people", hoping that it might "inspire us all to care a little bit more about animals ...
 No act of compassion towards them is ever too small."
 She went on to win the Special Award of the Jury for the best single picture entry as a part of The Alfred Fried Photography Award 2018 for the same photograph.
 The jury were unanimous in their decision, and described the photograph by saying: